Do Go On - 397 - Aviator Charles Kingsford Smith

 They can, yes.

-So, they can aim the rockets better.
+So they can aim the rockets better.

-Yes, but they won't light up the cloud with one torch.
+But they won't light up the cloud with one torch.

 That's right.